-By Max Morris.
-Last Updated 17th June 2022.
+By Cat Mulligan.
+Last Updated 11th October 2023.
 If you have had an accident in a public place you may have heard about or been advised to file a report in an accident book in a public place.
 But, what are accident books in public places, what should be recorded in an accident book, how is this used and are they helpful in making a personal injury claim?
 In this guide, you can find the answers to these and other questions.

 Choose A Section

 - What Type Of Accident Or Injury Should Be Recorded?

 - Personal Injury Calculator For Accidents Which Have Happened In A Public Place

 - How An Accident Report Book Entry Can Help Your Case